For those who qualify, there is one low, ALL-INCLUSIVE price for medication abortion services (the abortion pill).

 Unplanned pregnancies are far more common than you may think, affecting millions of women in the United States every year.
 Although many women opt to give birth, approximately 40% of women facing an unintended pregnancy choose to terminate it with an abortion.
-A medical abortion uses the abortion pill to safely and effectively terminate an early pregnancy.
-Access Health Care in Downers Grove, Illinois, offers medical abortion services to patients in the greater Chicagoland area.
-To learn more, call or book your appointment online today.
+A medication abortion uses the abortion pill to safely and effectively terminate an early pregnancy.
+Access Health Care in Downers Grove, Illinois, offers medication abortion services to patients in the greater Chicago-land area.
+To learn more, call or request your appointment online today.

 Medication Abortion Q & A

 Medication abortion, also known as non-surgical abortion, uses two different medications — mifepristone and misoprostol — to terminate an early pregnancy.
 These FDA-approved drugs, collectively referred to as the “abortion pill,” are safe and effective for ending a pregnancy within the first ten weeks of the first trimester, as determined by ultrasound.
 The procedure is very effective.
 Although it works 98% of the time for women who are up to ten weeks pregnant, it’s less effective for women who are in their eighth or ninth week of pregnancy.
 For the small percentage of patients in which abortion does not occur or is incomplete, a surgical abortion is required.
 A medication abortion involves several steps and requires at least two office visits.
 You must be in good health and have immediate, reliable transportation in the event of a medical emergency.

 How Does the Abortion Pill Work?